Mensagens

 Imagem

-U C HOMES is an independent real estate agency founded by Ulisses Carvalho in 2024.
-I specialize in private brokerage, representing both sellers and buyers in the North, Minho, and Douro Litoral regions.
-My approach is highly personalized, ensuring the best possible service tailored to each client's needs.
-Transparency, equity and responsibility are my fundamental guides.
+U C HOMES is the real estate brand founded by me, Ulisses Carvalho, in 2024.
+I specialize in private brokerage and act as a buyer’s agent in the North, Minho, and Douro Litoral regions.
+My approach is highly personalized, ensuring the best possible service tailored to each client’s needs.
+Transparency, fairness, and responsibility are the core principles that guide my work.
 At U C HOMES, I am committed to enhancing your real estate experience with a tailored, client-focused approach, whether you're renting, buying, or selling.
 Why Work With Me? 🏡 Local Expertise – Specializing in the Braga and Minho regions, I offer deep market insight, identifying the best opportunities—including hidden gems that larger franchises often overlook. 🤝 Personalized Service – Whether you're a buyer searching for the perfect home or a seller looking for the right buyer, you’ll receive dedicated, individualized attention.
-Your needs, preferences, and goals are my priority. ⏳ Flexibility &...
+Your needs, preferences, and goals are my priority. ⏳ Flexibility & D...

 Imagem